 History of the Lord of the Flies

 During Golding’s lifetime, he published a total of 12 novels, along with many different types of plays.
 He also wrote many reviews, and essays, as well as short stories.
-Golding’s first novel, titled, Lord of the Flies, was published in 1954, when he was only 23 years old.
-Golding lived through, what is considered as “the most terrible and inhumane of centuries” (William Golding’s Life).
+Golding’s first novel titled, Lord of the Flies, was published in 1954, when he was only 23 years old.
+Golding lived through, what is considered to be “the most terrible and inhumane of centuries” (William Golding’s Life).
 Much of his work is said to have provided the readers with a better understanding of the horror that took place during his lifetime (William Golding’s Life).

 Brief Biographical Background

 Sir William Golding was born in Cornwell, on September 19th, 1911.
 Golding was brought up to be a man of science.
 In 1930, he attended Brasenose College in Oxford to study Natural Sciences.
-However, a few years later in 1932, he decided to change his major, and focus of study, to English Literature (Faber and Faber, A Chronological Account).
+However, a few years later in 1932, he decided to change his major, and focus of study to English Literature (Faber and Faber, A Chronological Account).

 In September 1940, Golding’s first child, a son, named David, was born.
-Soon after the arrival of his son, Golding enlisted into the Royal Navy.
+Sooner after the arrival of his son, Golding enlisted into the Royal Navy.
 In December of 1940, he left to join the Royal Navy, and start his training.
 In 1941, he started his first active service.
 He was stationed in the Northern Atlantic.
-Then, in 1942, he joined a weapons research unit which was in Buckinghamshire.
-Later, in 1943, he requested to be returned to sea, and, shortly after, was sent to New York, where he was ordered to help bring minesweepers that were being built in New Jersey, back to the United Kingdom.
+Then, in 1942, he joined a weapons research unit which was located in Buckinghamshire.
+Later, in 1943, he requested to be returned to sea, and shortly after, was sent to New York, where he was ordered to help bring minesweepers that were being built in New Jersey, back to the United Kingdom.
 While in command of Landing Crafts, which were equipped with rocket guns, he took part in the Royal Navy’s support of the D-Day landings, and the invasion of Walcheren (Faber and Faber, A Chronological Account).

 Golding was a war-time hero, having done his civic duty serving in the Royal Navy.
 He was involved in battles against battleships, submarines, and aircraft.
 He was on active duty, and present, during the sinking of the Bismarck.
-When Golding finished his tour in the Royal Navy, he held the rank of Lieutenant, in command of a rocket ship (Faber and Faber, Cover Competition, 2012).
-It’s clear by his history, that he was a man who witnessed, firsthand, the horrors of war, and that he reflected his opinions of this behavior in his first novel, Lord of the Flies.
+When Golding finished his tour in the Royal Navy, he held the rank of Lieutenant in command of a rocket ship (Faber and Faber, Cover Competition, 2012).
+It is clear by his history, that he was a man who witnessed, firsthand, the horrors of war, and that he reflected his opinions of this behavior in his first novel, Lord of the Flies.

 Trends in Larger Society

-In conclusion, Lord of the Flies is a wonderful book, and extremely realistic, and graphic, in its context, and details.
+In conclusion, Lord of the Flies is a wonderful book, and extremely realistic, and graphic, in its context and details.
 It brings with it a very solid, and easy-to-comprehend message from Golding.
-Humans, can be a very savage species, and when all social, and culture boundaries are removed, our true selves are revealed, even in our children.
+Humans can be a very savage species, and when all social and culture boundaries are removed, our true selves are revealed, even in our children.